ralienpp/site-security-tools/README.md

 - add option to watch multiple directories, or get the directory to watch via a command line argument, then create multiple cron jobs for each dir you're interested in.
 - add file filtering by masks

-- check file sizes before hashing, only hash if the size changed